SEE PRIOR news release

 SEE NEXT NEWS release

-Los Alamos, NM Trinity Nuclear Abolitionists will hold their 24th peace vigil at Los Alamos National Laboratory (LANL) on June 25th 2009.
-The Abolitionist demonstrations against nuclearism have been held every month for almost two years in front of the main entrance sign at the corner of Diamond and West Jemez.
-From 6:30 to 8:00am, TNA will hold the prayer-action which includes five people.
-TNA is always nonviolent, playful, dialectic and peaceful.
-Recent vigils included rumors of "angels", who were corralled into the regular protest box (the painted red lines on LANL property).
+Los Alamos, NM Trinity Nuclear Abolitionists will hold their 23rd peace vigil at Los Alamos National Laboratory (LANL) on May 18th 2009.
+The Abolitionist demonstrations against nuclearism have been held every month for over a year in front of the main entrance sign at the corner of Diamond and West Jemez.
+TNA will be sending about 7 people to the demonstration.

 In that trial, Page defended himself with Constitutional law, international law, and arguments about the immorality of supporting nuclear weapons.
 LANL used the court to justify their improprieties and disallow free speech on Department of Energy (DoE) land.
 The jury not only sided with LANL and the DoE, but also apparently gave a green light to LANL's unlawful crimes against humanity and violations of international law (creating, developing and maintaining weapons of mass destruction).
 Regarding his conviction, Page said, “It's very disheartening that a Los Alamos jury would care more about a local allegation of trespassing than the facts of international trespassing, Constitutional violations, and the practices of nuclear barbarism.”

 LANL is a facility of the DoE.
 TNA is opposed to the missions of LANL and the DoE.
 TNA decries their works of war and nuclear barbarism while remaining committed to the goodness of the human employees at LANL, and the potential for employees to free themselves from the shackles of nuclearism.